Alumna Youna Jamin's Journey: From IFA Paris to Condé Nast

 Posted on 26/01/2026

-Q: You currently work at Condé Nast for Vogue.
+Q: You currently work at Condé Nast.
 How did you land this position?

 Youna Jamin: I believe that you should never underestimate the importance of networking, while understanding that it is built through work, curiosity, and personal commitment.
 A friend of mine, who also works in the fashion industry, once explained to me that there is an essential difference between the network you are born into and the one you build yourself, through your experiences, efforts, ability to reach out to others, and attend the right events.